 Freezing and Safe Defrosting

-Shredded chicken or whole cooked thighs can be frozen for up to 6 months.
+Shredded cooked chicken or whole cooked thighs can be frozen for up to 6 months.
 Place chicken in a freezer safe sealed freezer bag or freezer safe containers.
 Defrost overnight in the refrigerator.

 If you thaw food in cold water, change the water every half hour to make sure it stays cold.
+Keep the frozen chicken in a sealed bag so it doesn't get wet.

 Only defrost in cold water or in the microwave if you are going to fully cook the chicken immediately after defrosting it.

-FAQ About This Recipe
+FAQ About Chicken Thighs

 Using chicken broth instead of water to boil thighs is an added cost that is unnecessary.
 Seasoned water works just as well.